The simplest advice is to just mimic their natural habitat: Water, Plants, Rocks.

 A healthy body of water is paramount.
 For the smaller species like damselflies, even the tiniest ponds will suffice.
 For larger species, you will want a medium-large sized pond with a diameter of 15' or greater.
 The larger the pond you have, the greater diversity of dragonfly species you might attract.
 A maximum depth of 2' or greater is preferred, this will provide the nymphs better refuge from predators and it will be more likely the adult dragonflies will choose that pond in which to lay their eggs.

 Last, but not least, is to include some rocks in and around your pond.
 Dragonflies are cold-blooded; they like to bask on warm rocks in the sun, just like a lizard or turtle.
-Rocks also serve a dual purpose along with aquatic plants of providing the nymphs a place to climb out of the water and cling in place while they molt into their winged adult form.
+Rocks also serve a dual purpose, along with aquatic plants, by providing the nymphs a place to climb out of the water and cling in place while they molt into their winged adult form.
+You might be familiar with the sight of those empty exoskeletons clinging vertically to the rocks in a pond; those are from dragonfly larvae!

 How far are you from any established bodies of fresh water?

-Dragonflies are superb fliers, and have been recorded flying up to 100 miles in a single day, but they typically don't travel much further than 5-10 miles from their origin ponds.
-Here in South Jersey we have many lakes and ponds, I have yet to build a pond here that was too far from established dragonfly habitats to be naturally discovered by them.
+Dragonflies are superb fliers, and have been recorded flying up to 100 miles in a single day, but they typically don't travel much further than 5-10 miles from their origin pond.
+Here in South Jersey we have many lakes and ponds, so the odds are very good that your pond will be close enough to other dragonfly habitats for them to quickly discover it.
+Every pond we've done in the Camden/Burlington/Gloucester/Atlantic area of NJ gets dragonflies; sometimes they even show up before we're finished!

 Is your pond at least partially exposed to the sun?

-Dragonflies have exceptional vision, and when cruising the local skies at altitudes between 15'-300' they need to be able to see your pond before they zoom in for a closer inspection and decide if it's a good candidate for supporting their next generation of offspring.
+Dragonflies have exceptional vision, and when cruising the local skies at altitudes between 15'-300' they need to be able to see your pond before they will zoom in for a closer inspection and decide if it's a good place to support their next generation of offspring.
 A pond that is entirely in the shade will be more difficult for dragonflies to find.
-If that is the case with your pond you can create a visual portal with the use of an extension-pole lopper to trim some branches that are obscuring the view.
+If that is the case with your pond, you can create a visual portal with the use of an extension-pole lopper to trim some branches that are obscuring the view.

 Does your pond have a high density of fish?